| Home Earth

 Dominica is for the Nature Enthusiasts, those seeking adventure in nature and who want to get-away-from-it all!

-A number of nature oriented activities are offered on the island, these include: Hiking, Trekking, River Bathing, Bird watching, Whale Watching, Scuba Diving, Botany Explorations.
+A number of nature oriented activities are offered on the island, these include: , , River Bathing, Bird watching, Whale Watching, Scuba Diving, Botany Explorations, and Trekking and Hiking on the Waitukubuli Trail.

 Dominica.
 Nature Island of the Caribbean, information from the official tourism website about Festivals and Events, Island Activities and more.